Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Methods

-The system was characterised in transmission ($S_{21}$) with a vector network analyser (VNA).
-At room temperature, resonance mode frequencies were found by searching manually in the range of 4 to 20 GHz and identified by comparison with the simulation, with comparisons shown in Fig.~\ref{expset}.
+The system was characterised in transmission ($S_{21}$) with a vector network analyser (VNA) referenced to a high stability atomic hydrogen maser.
+At room temperature, resonance mode frequencies were found by searching manually in the range of 4 to 20 GHz and identified by comparison with the simulation, which are shown in Fig.~\ref{expset}.
 For the considered structure, only modes with $m=0$ can be pure TM or TE polarisation, for $m>1$ the modes are quasi TE and TM and become WGM as $m$ increases.
 The lowest four modes in frequency of the fundamental quasi TE and TM mode families were measured with azimuthal mode numbers of up to $m = 4$.

-For cryogenic measurements, the copper cavity was attached to the 4K plate of a cryogen free pulsed tube system and measured in $S_{21}$ with VNA.
+For cryogenic measurements, the copper cavity was attached to the 4 K plate of a cryogen free pulsed tube system and measured in $S_{21}$ with VNA.
 In order to measure the temperature dependence, a Cernox calibrated thermometer was attached to the copper cavity and continuously measured throughout the experiment.
 Measurements were implemented by warming up and cooling down very slowly in thermal equilibrium, with temperature lag between the thermometer and crystal kept to a minimum.
-The first TE and TM modes were identified from the temperature measurements and used for the permittivity calculations.
+The lowest frequency TE and TM modes were identified from the temperature measurements and used for the permittivity calculations.